 The Company, whose field of activity is financial leasing within the country and abroad started its operations in 1988.
-The headquarters of the Company is in Istanbul.
-The Company's shares are traded in Borsa Istanbul A.Ş.
+The Company's shares are traded in Borsa İstanbul A.Ş.

 (Amounts expressed in thousands of Turkish Lira ("TL") unless otherwise stated)